FirelyTeam/firely-docs/vonk/configuration/db_cosmosdb.rst

 Using Microsoft Azure CosmosDB
 ==============================
-You can connect Vonk to CosmosDB the same way you connect to MongoDB.
+You can connect Firely Server to CosmosDB the same way you connect to MongoDB.
 There are a few limitations that we will work out later.
 They are listed below.

 .. attention::

-   You cannot use CosmosDb for the Vonk Administration database.
+   You cannot use CosmosDb for the Firely Server Administration database.
 Use :ref:`SQLite <configure_sqlite_admin>` instead.

 #.
 Create a CosmosDB account on Azure, see the `Quickstart Tutorial <https://docs.microsoft.com/en-us/azure/cosmos-db/>`_
 #.
 Make sure you choose the MongoDB API
 #.
 In the Azure Portal, open your CosmosDB account and go to the 'Connection Strings' blade.
 Copy the 'Primary Connection String' to your clipboard.

 #.
-Now on your own machine, navigate to your Vonk working directory
+Now on your own machine, navigate to your Firely Server working directory
 #.
 Changing a setting means overriding it as described in :ref:`configure_change_settings`.

 #.
 Find the ``Repository`` setting::